Many people complain that after installing car audio their subwoofer killed a car battery, but is this problem really caused by a subwoofer?

 How to Test Battery And Alternator?

 Testing the battery voltage and alternator charging quality is the best way to find out how healthy both are.

 To perform the test, you need a voltmeter and no more than 5 minutes of your time, you will also need someone to start your engine while you make a test and the whole test can be done at home.
 I am using Crenova MS8233D digital meter and I am happy with it.

 Before the test, make sure both battery terminals are clean and without corrosion.
 If you notice corrosion on the terminals, you need to clean them.

-Take the leads off and clean using sandpaper, then when clean, put back together.
-I use for cleaning sandpaper grid 100 or 120, and it works well.
+Take the leads off and clean using sandpaper, then when clean, put them back together.
+I use it for cleaning sandpaper grids 100 or 120, and it works well.
 After that, spray both with a WD40.
 This will prevent terminals from getting rusty.

 Check alternator wires for any corrosion, if they sit well in the pockets.
 Also, check if the alternator belt is tight, and if it is not, this will cause a problem while charging a battery.

 - Turn headlights on and run it for around 2 minutes